cosmos/cosmos-sdk/docs/building-modules/invariants.md

 }
 ```

 Finally, module developers need to implement the `RegisterInvariants` method as part of the [`AppModule` interface](./module-manager.md#appmodule).
-Indeed, the `RegisterInvariants` method of the module, implemented in the `module.go` file, typically only defers the call to a `RegisterInvariants` method implemented in `internal/keeper/invariants.go`.
+Indeed, the `RegisterInvariants` method of the module, implemented in the `module/module.go` file, typically only defers the call to a `RegisterInvariants` method implemented in the `keeper/invariants.go` file.
 The `RegisterInvariants` method registers a route for each `Invariant` function in the [`InvariantRegistry`](#invariant-registry):

 ```go